sparkison/m3u-editor-docs/docs/about/custom-domains.md

 # Custom Domains

-## 🔒 Use the app over HTTPS or via reverse proxy/NGINX
+## 🔒 Use the app with a custom domain, with, or without HTTPS support
 {: .d-inline-block }

 New (v0.5.0)